 At the First Meeting of Creditors, you will be required to appear before the Trustee and answer questions regarding your assets, liabilities, income, expenses and financial affairs.
 You will also be required to produce certain documents such as deeds to your real property, titles to your vehicles, bank statements, tax returns and other documents evidencing your financial assets, liabilities and affairs.
 It is imperative you answer these questions honestly and provide all of the requested documentation at the hearing.
 Failure to do so could lead to the dismissal of your case, a denial of the discharge of your debts and, if you conceal financial information, you could be charged with Bankruptcy Fraud.
 Please hire a Bankruptcy Attorney to represent you.

 If you successfully navigate all of these hurdles, you may still face a lawsuit, called an "Adversary Proceeding," in which one or more of your Creditors object to the debt you owe them being discharged.
 Furthermore, the Trustee could object to your case on the grounds it was filed in bad faith, you do not qualify for bankruptcy or a myriad of other possible complaints that frequently arise in bankruptcy cases.
 In a Chapter 7, assuming you get though all of these additional obstacles, the Court will enter a discharge order not less than 60 days after the date on which your First Meeting of Creditors is concluded.
 In a Chapter 13, after the First Meeting of Creditors, the Trustee will make a recommendation to the Court to either Confirm you Chapter 13 Plan or deny Confirmation.

 At the end of the day, it is always better to be represented by a Bankruptcy Attorney.
 Before you decide to go it alone, call Greg and arrange a Free Consultation.
-The risk of financial loss isn't worth the small cost of being represented by Bankruptcy Counsel.
+The risk of financial loss isn't worth the small cost of being represented by Bankruptcy Lawyer.